-- Risk assessments are carried out to identify all possible situations and tasks during which violence and aggression may occur and what precautions are in place to reduce the likelihood. e.g. lone working, responding to intruder alarms, working with pupils with challenging behaviour. - Where it has been identified, employees will be provided with appropriate information, instruction and specific training for dealing with these situations e.g. Team Teach, MAPA, de-escalation training.
-Refresher training will be provided at a recommended interval. - Suitable precautions are introduced e.g. zero tolerance notices, means of communication, CCTV, training. - All incidents of violence and aggression are reported using form MV92 and following guidance in the guidance below. - Counselling is offered to employees following violent, aggressive or abusive behaviour.
+- Risk assessments are carried out to identify all possible situations and tasks during which violence and aggression may occur and what precautions are in place to reduce the likelihood. e.g. lone working, responding to intruder alarms, working with pupils with challenging behavior. - Where it has been identified, employees will be provided with appropriate information, instruction and specific training for dealing with these situations e.g. Team Teach, MAPA, de-escalation training.
+Refresher training will be provided at a recommended interval. - Suitable precautions are introduced e.g. zero tolerance notices, means of communication, CCTV, training. - All incidents of physical assault from pupils where an injury is sustained by a member of staff or another pupil must be recorded on an M13 accident form. - Any incidents of violence and aggression directed by third parties to staff are reported using form MV92 and follow guidance in the guidance below. - Counselling is offered to employees following violent, aggressive or abusive behavior.

 - Health and Safety Arrangements for Managing Violence and Aggression to Employees

 - Form MV92

-- Challenging Behaviour risk assessment
+- Challenging Behavior risk assessment

-3.27 Vehicles on site and use of private vehicles
+3.27.
+Vehicles on site and use of private vehicles